hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 # TU81

 The next candidate for repairs were the two Digital Equipment TU81 PLUS drives.
-One of them is connected to a PDP 11/44 running RSX-11M Plus, the other to a VAX 11/750 running VMS (so I thought).
+One of them is connected to a PDP-11/44 running RSX-11M Plus, the other to a VAX 11/750 running VMS (so I thought).

 {{< img "tu81plus.jpg" "DEC TU81 PLUS Tape Drive" "740" >}}